Y-jiji/obsidian/2-Area/Reflection Note @ Georgia Tech.md

 4. Reading : Sometimes I found reading is hard task for me.
 It takes a fairly long period of time to read through a piece of text.
 It is possible that I'm not reading to slow, but instead reading too fast, and unable to capture important information at that speed.
 (2024-11-09)

-5. Uncompleted Knowledge: Maybe most part of my knowledge at the level of 80% of its full details.
+5. Incomplete Knowledge: Maybe most part of my knowledge at the level of 80% of its full details.
 Therefore, it might be hard to apply them to immediately for their original use.
 (2024-11-09)

 # Idea (Presentation Skills)

 1. My language is still not flexible enough to describing what I want to say.
 I though that writing helps, but it doesn't.
 Maybe the reason is writing is still slower then speaking.
 So think about how to articulate things with spoken words.
 (2024-11-17)

+# Idea (Random Things)

+1. When playing Bowling ball, I realized that performance comes from both relaxation and strength.
+To accelerate the ball, I must have output enough muscle power, but to adjust the direction dynamically, I have to relax the body.
+Maybe it is the same in research.
+Concentration and relaxation must be achieved at the same time.
+(2024-11-22)